JGRennison/nbudstee/README.md

 * -b, --unlink-before
   First try to unlink any existing sockets.
 This will not try to unlink non-sockets.
 * -u, --unlink-after
-  Try to unlink all sockets when done.
+  Try to unlink all sockets and FIFOs when done.
 * -m, --max-queue bytes
   Maximum amount of data to buffer for each connected reader (approximate).
   Accepts suffixes: k, M, G, for kilobytes, megabytes, gigabytes (multiples of 1024).